Adversarial Attack and Defense on Point Sets: Visualization on Pointwise-Gradient Attack

 \section{Visualization on Pointwise-Gradient Attack}

-To illustrate the distortion of point cloud under Pointwise Gradient attack with different intensities, we visualize several point cloud samples in different attack levels.
-It is observed that certain point cloud samples become visibly distorted with the Chamfer distance larger than 0.02.
+To illustrate the distortion of point cloud under Pointwise Gradient attack with various intensities, we visualize several point cloud \tifs{examples} under different attack levels in Figure \ref{fig:attack_vs_chamfer}.
+It is observed that certain point cloud \tifs{examples} become visibly distorted with the Chamfer distance larger than 0.02.